Chapter 13 Bankruptcy Attorney in Springfield

 A legal procedure known as Chapter 13 offers people with significant debts a lifeline by allowing them to reorganize their debt and pay it off over a three to five-year period.

-Filing Fees & Cost
+Understanding Filing Fees & Costs

 The financial implications of filing for Chapter 13 bankruptcy are significant, with costs encompassing court fees and attorney charges.
 Filing for Chapter 13 bankruptcy typically costs around $313, excluding attorney fees which can vary depending on the complexity of the case.
 Additional costs may include a Bankruptcy Trustee fee and mandatory financial counseling course expenses.

-Debt Relief & Reorganization
+Debt Relief & Reorganization Explained

 Chapter 13 is essentially a loan that allows debtors to consolidate all of their debts into a single monthly payment.
 This payment is sent to a court-appointed trustee, who afterward allocates the monies among creditors.
 This method offers debtors more time to resolve their debts, typically halting collections and foreclosures and providing much-needed breathing room.